meeshkan/unmock-js/README.md

 # Unmock

-Property test and fuzz test for your API calls.
+Fuzz test your REST API calls.

 * [Install](#install)
 * [When to Use UnmockJS](#when-to-use-unmockjs)